May Pang: The Lost Weekend documentary

-The Tribeca Film Festival announced the 2022 premiere of The Lost Weekend: A Love Story, a 97-minute documentary about Pang's life and relationship with Lennon, on June 10th via virtual home viewing.
-The film was produced and directed by Eve Brandstein, Richard Kaufman and Stuart Samuels.
-The Lost Weekend will appear in theaters internationally for a limited run April 13th and 14th 2023.
+The Tribeca Film Festival announced the 2022 premiere of The Lost Weekend: A Love Story, a 97-minute documentary about Pang's life and relationship with Lennon, on June 10 via virtual home viewing.
+The film was produced and directed by Eve Brandstein, Richard S. Kaufman and Stuart Samuels.
+The Lost Weekend appeared in theaters internationally for a limited run April 13th and 14th 2023 and became available via streaming and on BluRay in October 2023.

+Photography

+Coinciding with the release of the 2022 documentary, Pang published a collection of her photographs of Lennon which were made available for sale in a touring exhibition called The Lost Weekend: The Photography of May Pang.

 Jewelry

 Pang started her own jewelry business.
 She designs stainless-steel feng shui jewelry.

 Subsequent personal life

-Pang married record producer Tony Visconti in 1989; the couple divorced in 2000.
+After Lennon returned to Ono, Pang started working for United Artists Records and Island Records as a public relations manager, working on albums by Bob Marley and Robert Palmer.
+She married record producer Tony Visconti in 1989; the couple divorced in 2001.
 They had two children.
-Pang remains in touch with some of the people from her time with Lennon, and Paul McCartney invited her to Linda McCartney's memorial service.
-She was an invited guest at The Concert for George in 2002 and remained close to Cynthia Lennon and Lennon's first son, Julian.
+Pang remains in touch with some of the people from her time with Lennon, and Paul McCartney invited her to Linda McCartney's memorial service—an invitation that was reportedly never extended to Yoko Ono.
+She was an invited guest at the Concert for George in 2002 and remained close to Cynthia Lennon and Lennon's first son, Julian.

 Although having had no contact for 30 years, on October 9, 2006, Pang accidentally met Ono in Iceland, on what would have been Lennon's 66th birthday.
 Ono was in Iceland to unveil a sculpture in Reykjavík and was staying in the same hotel.

-Pang still resides in New York City.
-She volunteers with an animal shelter called Animal Haven in New York and owned a dog that was rescued after Hurricane Katrina.
-She also co-hosts an Internet talk radio show, Dinner Specials with Cynthia and May Pang, at blogtalkradio.com, with on-air partner Cynthia Neilson.
+Pang volunteers with an animal shelter called Animal Haven in New York and owned a dog that was rescued after Hurricane Katrina.
+She also co-hosts an Internet talk radio show, Dinner Specials with Cynthia and May Pang, at blogtalkradio.com, with on-air partner Cynthia Nilson.